kba/anno-frontend/README.md

 The editor has three modes: `create`, `reply` and `revise` that represent the function of the anno-store to be used on `save`
 Properties:
-- `editorId`: Identifier for the tinymce-editor (which requires a unique id attribute).
-Default: `anno-editor`
 Events:
 - `close-editor`: The editor was closed
 - `removed(id)`: Annotation `id` was removed